thomassuedbroecker/library-app-kubernetes/README.md

 ## Prerequisites <a name="part0-1"></a>

-  For this lab, you will need an [IBM BLuemix account](https://console.bluemix.net/registration/).
+  For this lab, you will need an [IBM Cloud account](https://console.bluemix.net/registration/).

   The software needed for the following steps:
   * the Bluemix CLI: [Link](https://clis.ng.bluemix.net/ui/home.html)
-  * IBM Bluemix Container Service plug-in:
+  * IBM Cloud Container Service plug-in:
       ```
       bx plugin install container-service -r Bluemix
       ```